-The AARP Network of Age-Friendly Communities program encourages states, cities, towns and rural areas to prepare for the rapid aging of the U.S. population by paying increased attention to the environmental, economic and social factors that influence the health and well-being of older adults.
+The AARP Network of Age-Friendly Communities encourages states, cities, towns and counties to prepare for the rapid aging of the U.S. population by paying increased attention to the environmental, economic and social factors that influence the health and well-being of older adults.

-(If you're curious, you can take a look at The Member List now and then come back to this page.)
+(Go ahead and take a look at The Member List now.
+Then come back to this page.)

 Review the World Health Organizations “8 Domains of Livability” and other information to determine whether your community is ready to begin the process of enrolling in the network.
 Read

 All applications to the AARP Network of Age-Friendly Communities must include:

 - The completed membership application form